rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

     if the money keeps rolling in?

-    Rather than ask *what is* and *what is not* art, instead ask how people have money for this.
+    Rather than ask *what is* and *what is not* art, instead ask how art collectors have money for this kind of art, and why they see value in it.
+    And most importantly,

-    Find out where that money came from.
+    find out where that money came from.

+## Where does money come from?

-Money operates as a measure of value.
+Money operates as a measure of value, subjective value based on the perceptions of those buying and selling.
  Money also stores value,
  value to be used in the future.
+ The time between earning money and spending money is known as "saving".
+This simple and subjective sense of value is all that money is and ever will be.
+It can be thought of as a technology, such that good money will be more efficient than bad money.
+It can be strong money with
+ a fixed supply, or it can be easy money with an inflationary supply.

+Inflationary money
- And the time between earning money and spending money is known as "saving".
-Inflationary money disprupts this cycle of saving, replacing it with a cycle of credit and debt, a system of constant spending, because money that constantly loses value is simply worth more now than it will be in the future.
+ disprupts the natural cycle of saving, replacing the age old *"saving for the future"* with consumerism, with credit and debt, with a system of constant spending -- because money that constantly loses value is simply worth more now than it will be in the future.